juhoautio/sqlfluff-wiki/Contributing-Dialect-Changes.md

         Ref("WhereClauseSegment", optional=True),
     )
 ```
-You can see the `WHERE` clause it optional (many's a head has been shaken because of deletes without `WHERE` clauses I'm sure, but that's what the syntax allows!).
+You can see the `WHERE` clause it optional (many's a head has been shaken because of deletes without `WHERE` clauses I'm sure, but that's what SQL syntax allows!).

 Using these Grammar options, it's possible to build up complex structures to define SQL syntax.